MoneroAuth/authbot/README.md

 A quick [video demonstration](https://moneroauth.org/videos/MoneroAuth-SignVerify-FinalCut.m4v) of general purpose digital signature services using MoneroAuth

+[MoneroAuth Resource Management](https://moneroauth.org/videos/kdenlive-ResourceManagement2.m4v).
+(This is a rough-cut video.
+A better one will be provided soon).

 # Installation/Dependencies

 We choose to run authbot only on Linux.